0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 ### Step 2 - Test connectivity from a Ubuntu instance

 ```
-### Install and run the OpenVPN client on a Ubuntu instance
+### Install and run the VPN client on a Ubuntu instance
 $ sudo apt install openvpn
 $ openvpn --config ubuntu-client.ovpn